-Whenever a software program is installed in Windows a set of Windows Registry keys are created.
-These keys are called every time by the root keys when the program is on process.
-Even after uninstalling the software program, some registry keys still exists but inactive.
+Whenever a software program is installed on Windows, a set of Windows Registry keys is created.
+These keys are accessed by the root keys each time the program is running.
+Even after uninstalling a program, some registry keys may persist but remain inactive.

-The file formats used by Windows registry process are .INI, .Reg, .txt etc. To edit the Windows Registry keys we need a registry editor.
-The default registry editor provided along with the Windows is regedit.exe.
-It allows user to make changes in the registry.
-But some most needed OS related registry keys are unavailable for user to modify.
+The file formats used in the Windows registry process include .INI, .Reg, and .txt.
+To edit Windows Registry keys, a registry editor is required.
+The default registry editor provided with Windows is regedit.exe, which allows users to make changes.
+However, certain OS-related registry keys remain unavailable for user modification.

 When issues arise, the Windows Registry Key comes to the rescue.
 It contains valuable information that helps diagnose and resolve problems, making it an indispensable tool for troubleshooting.